veres-one/docs.veres.one/docs/sectors.md

 Over one billion people in the world are unable to prove their identity, restricting access to financial services, education, and healthcare.
-By providing underserved individuals with a Veres One identifier, developing countries and service organizations coordinate the provision of services and aid.
+By providing underserved individuals with a Veres One identifier, developing countries and service organizations can coordinate the provision of services and aid.

 ## Trade